Sushanta77/CourseProject/README.md

 - Python 3.7
 - Below are the Python Packages
-  -- pip install pandas
+- pip install pandas
 -- pip install numpy
 -- pip install gensim
 -- pip install nltk
 -- pip install pyLDAvis
 -- pip install pickle

 # Installation of the Python Packages
+Below are the Steps to install all the Packages and to run the IPython File

+### Step - 1
+Install the following Packages (if not already installed)
--- pip install pandas
+- pip install pandas
 -- pip install numpy
 -- pip install gensim
 -- pip install nltk
 -- pip install pyLDAvis
 -- pip install pickle

+--